MaskoFortwana/CyberArk-WebConnect/docs/webconnect-comparison.md

 ---

-*This comparison guide is maintained alongside both tools and updated with each ChromeConnect release.
+*This comparison guide is maintained alongside WebConnect and updated with each release.
 For the most current migration assistance, consult the latest documentation or contact the development team.*